Buck Converter Design and Calculation

 The fastest and easiest way to get there is to use the REDEXPERT inductor simulation tool.

-Input Capacitor for a Boost Converter
+Input Capacitor for a Buck Converter

 RMS current (ripple current) through the input capacitor: